soderlind/mediamanager/readme.txt

 Media Manager works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

-== Screenshots ==

-1. Folder sidebar in the Media Library
-2. Drag and drop media to folders
-3. Folder filter in Gutenberg block editor
-4. Smart folder suggestions on upload
-5. Settings page

 == Changelog ==

 = 0.1.1 =